partykit/partykit/README.md

 export default {
   async onConnect(conn, room, context) {
     return await onConnect(conn, room, {
-      // experiemental: persist the document to partykit's room storage
+      // experimental: persist the document to partykit's room storage
       persist: true,

       // Or, you can load/save to your own database or storage